ionic-team/trapeze/packages/website/docs/project-api.md

 ## Requirements

-For Android: `JAVA_HOME` must be set to use Gradle configuration.
+For Android: `java` must be on `PATH` or `JAVA_HOME` must be set to use Gradle configuration.
 This is because the Gradle modification functionality uses a Java utility under the hood for accuracy, as Gradle is a Groovy DSL and Groovy is a JVM language.
 If you have Android Studio installed, you can use [the JDK bundled with it](https://stackoverflow.com/questions/43211282/using-jdk-that-is-bundled-inside-android-studio-as-java-home-on-mac).
 Note: `JAVA_HOME` should be set to the root of the JDK installation, *not* the `/bin` folder.

 ### API Usage